philfreshman/philfreshman/README.md

 ##  Hey  👋, I'm Phil Freshman

 Feel free to checkout my projects.
-My latest and biggest repo sofar is TimeTrackingSystem with it's backend written mainly in C#.
+My latest and biggest repo so far is TimeTrackingSystem with it's backend written mainly in C#.